 A mere college degree isn’t enough today.
 You will have to judge your designer on skills beyond what is listed in their resume.
 A simple way to do this is by streamlining your design process to filter out candidates more suitable for your business.

 3. Should you hire an in-house designer, freelancer or outsource your design worries?

 Finding the right balance between expertise, timing, and cost is quite hard.
 Various factors need to be considered when you look to hire a graphic designer online.
 While big companies possess the resources of hiring someone in-house, the other millions of small businesses often incline towards hiring a design agency or freelancer.

 Below I have laid out the pros and cons of hiring an in-house designer, a freelancer, and outsourcing graphic design services.

-You can use this comparison to make your final decision:
+You can use this comparison to decide how to hire a graphic designer:

 A. Hiring In-House